 The Curriculum & Instruction: Special Education graduate program at Florida State prepares educators and related service professionals to identify and apply evidence-based practices.
 As a student here, you’ll be immersed in special education and related areas while enjoying close mentorship from our faculty.
 Designed for working professionals, graduates are prepared to put theory into practice.

-Within the Special Education program, we offer master’s, specialist, and doctoral degrees.
-In the master’s program, you can specialize in:
+Within the Special Education program, we offer on-campus master’s, specialist, and doctoral degrees.
+In the on-campus master’s program, you can specialize in: